+I am a philosopher of science and social epistemologist particularly interested in scientific knowledge production as a social activity.
+My research also intersects with philosophy of economics and digital humanities.
 I am currently an instructor with the Bard Prison Initiative, part of Bard College.
 From 2013-15, I was an assistant professor at the American University of Central Asia (AUCA) in Bishkek, Kyrgyzstan.
-I defended my dissertation, entitled Science Market Analogies: A Philosophical Investigation, in May 2016 at the University of Toronto.
+I defended my dissertation, entitled Science Market Analogies: A Philosophical Investigation, in 2016 at the University of Toronto.

 I have taught lecture-style and seminar classes in history and philosophy of science, history of economics, economic history, and liberal arts.